 Just thinking about the upcoming journey gets my blood pumping.
 Soon we will be zooming 10,000 miles across 2 continents and 19 countries.

 While I have traveled a lot of Europe, the rally is an entirely new type of travel for me for a few reasons.
-For one, it is my first international road trip, and while I’ve done a lot of road trips across north America, my last one left me staring down a grizzly bear.
+For one, it is my first international road trip, and while I’ve done a lot of road trips venture to the best caves in North America, my last one left me staring down a grizzly bear.
 I’ve never done a road trip that involved different languages, different countries, and different continents.
 Two, it’s going to be hilarious learning how to drive a stick shift (not my strong suit) with the steering wheel on the opposite side of the car.

 Yet, with the hard road ahead I hope that the drama is over, I can’t wait to start this “epic” adventure.
 I’m looking forward to the trials and tests. i know it will be a blast but also challenging, and that I will have to push myself.
 I know it will shape me into stronger and better person.

 Travel is about throwing yourself into new elements, and experiencing the unknown.
+It’s venturing to the best places to visit in Europe, or wandering through the barren steeps of central Asia.
 This Rally will be a wicked combination of both, as well as, a way to stretch myself.
 I am so looking forward to it.
 So lets get started!

 We have pledged to raise $5000 for Set Her Free.
 Your donation of just $10 can support a girl for a week.